-Editor’s Note: The is the first of a two-part series on the history of the LGBTQ community featuring author David Wallace.
-Part 2 will post later this month.
+Editor’s Note: The is the first of a two-part series on the history of the LGBTQ community featuring local author David Wallace.

 Walk down Palm Canyon Drive and it’s hard not to notice rainbow flags hanging in businesses or see same-sex couples holding hands.
 Though the city may be a gay mecca today, for many years a conservative “old guard” ruled this resort town, insisting the pleasure pursuits of “alternative lifestyles” (as they were once called) stay hidden out of sight.